-As a Renaissance person, I have many interests, and am prone to getting excited about new ideas.
-The interests that abide, however, involve human settlement, Indigenous peoples, historical GIS, the American South, and Australia.
-I am especially involved in microscale local historical geographies--in research projects alone and collaboratively, and in teaching students to do their own original research with primary documents and historical GIS--and in the practice, teaching, and scholarship of historical GIS, including its intersection with digital humanities.
+I have many interests, and get excited about exploring new ideas.
+The set of interests forms my intellectual core, however, involves human settlement, transportation routes, historical GIS, Indigenous peoples, the American South, and Australia.
+I have a strong interest in microscale local historical geographies that tie in with larger forces--in research projects alone and collaboratively, and in teaching students to do their own original research with primary documents and historical GIS--and in the practice, teaching, and scholarship of historical GIS, including its intersection with digital humanities.

 The project that I consider my life's work involves investigating the development of the Piedmont Urban Crescent, a polycentric urban region that dominates the urban structure of North Carolina.
 In the project's first stage, I began the huge task of analyzing the earliest settler land grant documents from the area to tease out the influence of the Indian Trading Path, a contact-era transport route of indigenous origin.
 Among other things, I developed a model at two scales to explain how the Path could affect town and settlement system development as part of the initial conditions on the landscape.
 This marks a major change from earlier town-formation models, which assumed Europeans were inscribing their settlement landscapes onto a "blank slate".
 I also developed a concrete methodology for elucidating the influence of indigenous landscape features on settler landscapes, involving the transformation of archival data at the microscale to geographic knowledge at the regional scale.
 This work, which was very much dependent on a database designed for me by UNC Information Science (then) doctoral student Mary Ruvane (now PhD), is described in my dissertation and in published articles in Social Science Computer Review (special issue on historical work using GIS, August 2009) and Historical Geography (2009 issue).